 This paper is based upon work supported by the Government of Spain and FEDER under grant number ECO2011-23189 and ECO2013-48326.
-The authors thank the insightful comments of four anonymous referees that have helped to substantially improve this paper.
 Marta Gómez-Puig also thanks the Instituto de Estudios Fiscales for financial support (project IEF 101/2014).
 Simón Sosvilla-Rivero thanks the Universitat de Barcelona & RFA-IREA for their hospitality.
 Responsibility for any remaining errors rests with the authors.